Bill Baker (Canadian football)

-Bill "The Undertaker" Baker (born August 29, 1944) is a former defensive end who played in Canadian Football League.
+Bill "The Undertaker" Baker (born August 29, 1944) is a Canadian former professional football defensive end who played in the Canadian Football League (CFL).

 Junior and college football

 Bill Baker played junior football for the Regina Rams in 1963, and college football at Otterbein College, where he was a First Team All-Star for four years.

-CFL career
+Professional career

 Baker played in a total of 174 games over eleven seasons with the Saskatchewan Roughriders (1968–1973, 1977–1978) and BC Lions (1974–1976).
 He was a Division All-Star five times, and won the CFL's Most Outstanding Defensive Player Award in 1976 as a member of the Lions.

-Saskatchewan 1960s
+Saskatchewan Roughriders (first stint)

 In 1968, Saskatchewan had the fewest points allowed in the CFL with 223, including teams in the Eastern division with two fewer games played, but lost in the Western conference final to the Calgary Stampeders.
 In 1969, the Roughrider defence allowed 261 points, second in the conference, and won the Western conference final, but the passing attack of the Russ Jackson-led Ottawa Rough Riders was too much for them in the 57th Grey Cup.